kind3r/getting-started-with-your-artillery-printer/3d-printer-overview.md

 All printers have some sort of control interface that enables you to start printing from an SD Card or USB stick.
 It also allows you to issue some predifined commands to the mainboard (like moving each axis, start heating, turning fans on and off etc.) or make various firmware settings.

-As mentioned previously, there are 2 types of controllers: the basic ones that are just a monocrome LCD with a rotary switch that connects and is controlled by the mainboard's firmware (like in Prusa printers for example) and independent ones like the color touch screens found in Artillery and other printers.
+As mentioned previously, there are 2 types of controllers: the basic ones that are just a monochrome LCD with a rotary switch that connects and is controlled by the mainboard's firmware (like in Prusa printers for example) and independent ones like the color touch screens found in Artillery and other printers.

 The independent ones like the MKS, BTT etc. are basically a separate device (also known as TFT) that communicates with the mainboard via a serial port and is able to send commands to it this way.
 They run their own firmware (some of them open source, some not) and are completly separate from the mainboard.
 They only comunicate with the mainboard via G-code commands, albeit the predefined ones that make up the touch user interface, or the one in the g-code files from SD Card or USB.